RiddleAndCode/rtd-docs/docs/FAQ.md

 * Now try to sign in again.

-4. Which assets are currently supported?
+4. **Which assets are currently supported?**

-Currently, the platform supports the following types of assets (and derivatives), where Bitcoin-forked or ERC-20 assets are counted as one type.
+Currently, the platform supports a wide a following types of assets (and derivatives), where Bitcoin-forked or ERC-20 assets are counted as one type.

 | Cryptocurrencies  | Supported tokens   |
 |---|---|